Shard polytopes: Introduction

 Note that this observation was already made for certain specific quotients (\eg for the Baxter congruence corresponding to diagonal rectangulations~\cite{LawReading} or for intersections of essential Cambrian congruences~\cite{ChatelPilaud}) but it was never exploited to realize quotient fans of arbitrary lattice congruences.
-In contrast to the intricate construction of~\cite{PilaudSantos-quotientopes}, the simple construction of \cref{thm:main1} has the advantage to transfer all the geometric difficulty into the construction of the $\arc$-associahedra, which was already done in~\cite{HohlwegLange}.
+In contrast to the intricate construction of~\cite{PilaudSantos-quotientopes}, the simple construction of \cref{thm:main1} has the advantage that it transfers all the geometric difficulty into the construction of the $\arc$-associahedra, which was already done in~\cite{HohlwegLange}.
 Intuitively, each $\arc_i$-associahedron $\Asso[\arc_i]$ is responsible for the shards of the ideal~$\arcs_{\arc_i}$ to appear in the normal fan of the Minkowski sum.

 The main idea of this paper is to push this idea further.
-We already mentioned that the classical associahedron decomposes into the Minkowski sum of faces of the standard simplex corresponding to the intervals of~$[n]$ \cite{Postnikov}.
-In general, the $\arc$-associahedron can be decomposed further into Minkowski sums of more elementary pieces.
-These pieces are the central topic of this paper.
+Just as the classical associahedron decomposes into the Minkowski sum of the faces of the standard simplex corresponding to the intervals of~$[n]$ \cite{Postnikov}, the $\arc$-associahedron can be decomposed further into Minkowski sums of indecomposable polytopes.
+These polytopes are the central topic of this paper.

-\para{Shard polytopes} For an arc~$\arc \eqdef (a, b, A, B)$, we define the \defn{shard polytope}~$\shardPolytope$ as the convex hull of all vectors with coordinates in~$\{-1,0,1\}$ where the $1$'s and $-1$'s alternate (starting with a $1$ and ending with a $-1$), and the $1$'s appear at some positions in~$\{a\} \cup A$ while the $-1$'s appear at some positions in~$B \cup \{b\}$.
+\para{Shard polytopes} For an arc~$\arc \eqdef (a, b, A, B)$, we define the \defn{shard polytope}~$\shardPolytope$ as the convex hull of all vectors with coordinates in~$\{-1,0,1\}$ where the non-zero entries alternate (starting with a $1$ and ending with a $-1$), and the $1$'s occur at a subset of the positions of~$\{a\} \cup A$ while the $-1$'s occur at a subset of the positions of~$B \cup \{b\}$ (see \cref{def:alternatingMatchings,prop:shardPolytope}).
 The family of shard polytopes is interesting by itself: for instance, similarly to the families of permutahedra or associahedra, any face of a shard polytope is a Cartesian product of shard polytopes.
-But the crucial property of shard polytopes is the following.
+But the crucial property of shard polytopes is~the~following.

-\begin{theorem} For any arc~$\arc$, the union of the walls of the normal fan of the shard polytope~$\shardPolytope$ contains the shard~$\shard(\arc)$ and is contained in the union of the shards~$\shard(\arc')$ for all arcs~$\arc'$ forcing~$\arc$. \end{theorem}
+\begin{proposition}[see \cref{prop:shardPolytopeFan}] For any arc~$\arc$, the union of the walls of the normal fan of the shard polytope~$\shardPolytope$ contains the shard~$\shard(\arc)$ and is contained in the union of the shards~$\shard(\arc')$ for all arcs~$\arc'$ forcing~$\arc$. \end{proposition}